13wonders/Simply-Macro/README.md

 Unfortunately, you have to use this in English for now.

 ## Acknowledgements
-- Special thanks to @quietly-turning for creating, maintaining, and adding new features to Simply Love for SM5, as well as to @MochitheDog for implementing the DDR game mode and sharing it with the world.
-Honestly, this fork is basically the same as MochitheDog's when I cloned it, plus a few edits for my personal setup.
+- Special thanks to quietly-turning for creating, maintaining, and adding new features to [Simply Love for SM5](https://github.com/quietly-turning/Simply-Love-SM5), as well as to MochitheDog for implementing the DDR game mode and sharing it with the world.
+Honestly, this fork is basically the same as [MochitheDog's](https://github.com/MochitheDog/Simply-Love-SM5) when I cloned it, plus a few edits for my personal setup.
 - Additional judgment graphics by zenius-i-vanisher user bLOOdSAW/HURG: https://zenius-i-vanisher.com/v5.2/thread?threadid=8936&page=1

 ## Finally...
 This fork is primarily meant to be useful for myself.
 Still, as I continue working on this, I'm open to ideas, suggestions, bug reports, or anything, really.
 And please forgive any issues.
 This is the first time I've used git or GitHub, the first time I've made any edit to a StepMania theme, and the first time I've done anything in Lua.
 In any case, I hope this is useful for some of you.
-Thanks for checking this out. -@13wonders (*last updated 10/23/2020*)
+Thanks for checking this out, and stay cool!
+—13wonders (*last updated 10/23/2020*)